ProgrammerAL/Presentations-2024/beer-city-code/open-telemetry/presentation.md

 # Trace Example

 - Trace is created when a request comes into the system
-- A span is made to wrap around call to database
+- OTel SDK creates a span when making HTTP call out to 3rd party service
+	- OTel SDK adds span atributes like Endpoint, Status Code, etc
+- OTel SDK creates a span when calling a database
-	- Span attributes for the database call like query, runtime, cost
+	- Custom code adds span attributes for the database call like query, runtime, cost
-- Another span is created when making call out to 3rd party service
-	- Span stores time it took to run the HTTP request and the response HTTP status code, plus error if needed
+- App creates custom Span to track important work
+  - Adds spans to track user id for a delete operation

 ---